Key Symptoms, Causes, and Treatment of IBS

 What Causes IBS?

+Understanding IBS causes is equally important to improve symptoms and offer long-lasting results to IBS sufferers.
 The exact cause of IBS is still not entirely clear.
 However, a combination of the following factors is thought to contribute:

 1. Abnormal Intestinal Motility